node-saml/passport-saml/README.md

 This is a [SAML 2.0](http://en.wikipedia.org/wiki/SAML_2.0) authentication provider for [Passport](http://passportjs.org/), the Node.js authentication library.

-The code was originally based on Michael Bosworth's [express-saml](https://github.com/bozzltron/express-saml) library.

 Passport-SAML has been tested to work with Onelogin, Okta, Shibboleth, [SimpleSAMLphp](http://simplesamlphp.org/) based Identity Providers, and with [Active Directory Federation Services](http://en.wikipedia.org/wiki/Active_Directory_Federation_Services).

 ## Installation